 Companies want more data-driven insights to improve customer experiences.
 While Shopify stores generate lots of valuable data, it often sits in silos.
 Integrating Shopify data into Snowflake eliminates those silos for deeper analysis.

-For more information on the connectors involved in the Shopify to Snowflake integration process, here are the links to the Hevo documentation:
+For more information, here are the links to the Hevo documentation:

 Load data from Shopify to Snowflake